 Usain Bolt As a Live Example

-In the 200m., at 19.19s., Usein ran through the 11-13s., ATP-PC phase and into the “fast glycolysis” phase, urgently making more ATP from glycogen stored in the muscles and glucose circulating in the blood.
+In the 200m., at 19.19s., Usain ran through the 11-13s., ATP-PC phase and into the “fast glycolysis” phase, urgently making more ATP from glycogen stored in the muscles and glucose circulating in the blood.
 To this point, with a 19.19s., “effort” oxygen is not and can not be used.
-Had Usain kept running with a full “effort”, before 90 seconds were up, his anaerobic sources would be spent, and you and I could pass Usain Bolt, the fastest human!!
-Complete exhaustion for Usain is a workout!!!
-But it is only 90 seconds!!!
-What is not surprising is that in training for the Olympics Usein used anaerobic training only.
+Had Usain kept running with a full “effort” before 90 seconds were up, his anaerobic sources would be spent, and you and I could pass Usain Bolt, the fastest human!
+Complete exhaustion for Usain is a workout, though it is only 90 seconds.
+What is not surprising is that in training for the Olympics Usain used anaerobic training only.

 Perhaps now is the perfect time to get serious and start anaerobic training or at least supplement whatever you are doing with a few minutes a week of intense interval training.
-If for no other reason then to feel better, look better, become healthier, become stronger, become mentally alert, live longer and drive the other sex crazy.
+If for no other reason than to feel better, look better, become healthier, stronger, more mentally alert, and even extend life expectancy.
 All while saving time.
 But it takes “effort”.